U.S. Music Corporation

 U.S. Music Corp. is an American musical instrument company based in Buffalo Grove, Illinois, United States, a suburb of Chicago, that manufactures and distributes products worldwide.
 The company is currently a subsidiary of Canadian corporate group Exertis | JAM.

 History

 On December 15, 2002, Washburn International announced it had acquired distributor U.S. Music Corporation and would be rolling its assets into USM in a reverse merger.

-In mid-2009, U.S. Music was purchased by Jam Industries of Montreal, Canada.
+In mid-2009, U.S. Music was purchased by Jam Industries of Montreal, Quebec, Canada.